-We have seen Agile grow beyond software development into areas such as manufacturing and marketing in recent years.
-Agile continues to expand in the world of education.
-Nestled high in the Swiss Alps, teachers of the Leysin American School (LAS) are embracing Agile to help prepare their students to achieve in a future filled with uncertainty and change.
+We have seen Agile grow beyond software development in areas such as manufacturing and marketing in recent years.
+Agile continues to expand into the world of education.
+Nestled high in the Swiss Alps, teachers of the Leysin American School (LAS), are embracing Agile to help prepare their students to achieve in a future filled with uncertainty and change.

 Paul Magnuson is the director of LAS Educational Research (LASER).
 The center’s mission is to experiment with and document innovative approaches to student-centered learning.
 Paul and his colleague Bill Tihen, a member of the school’s IT team, see Scrum as a way to grow self-directed learners.
 The idea of using Scrum, the most popular Agile methodology, in their classrooms came from Bill, who had coached Paul in the past on Kanban, pomodoros, and other – from Paul’s point of view – “techy ways” of working.
 When Paul was struggling to get students to work functionally in teams on an extended iBook project, Bill suggested looking into Scrum.

 To help incorporate Agile into their school, they brought in John Miller, a Certified Scrum Coach and Chief Empowerment Officer of Agile Classrooms, for two days of training.
 The Scrum Alliance has been a big supporter of John’s commitment to using Scrum to transform the world of education ever since he unveiled the first classroom to use Scrum at the Atlanta Scrum Gathering in 2010.
 When the Scrum Alliance, the largest Agile organization in the world, heard of Paul and Bill’s desire to implement Scrum for their students, they stepped up to sponsor the event.
 The Swiss Group of International Schools also co-sponsored the workshop.